-- I. judgment on the claim;

-- ii. conditional order;

-- iii. dismissing a part of the claim and judgment on the remainder;

-- iv. striking out pleadings;

-- v. directions to proceed to case management; and
+- iii. dismissing the application; - iv. dismissing a part of the claim and judgment on the remaining claim; - v. striking out pleadings (in whole or part); - vi. directions to proceed for case management under Order XV-A; and - vii. costs.

-- vi. costs.

-20 Class Actions
+20. Class Actions